JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 Southwark further say, _'Unfortunately there were always going to be traders that were not able to be offered a unit in the relocation spaces listed owing to space restrictions.'_

 This is only true because Delancey designed the redevelopment to be that way and Southwark went along with them.
 Southwark ignored Latin Elephant's objection, from back in 2018, that [ _'Only 2,050sqm of affordable retail space would be available for immediate relocation, and 4,005sqm is needed'_ ](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!HvOs1eG7BYgl0hYZ8SIm5w%3d%3d!%7d%7d%7d) and approved the scheme anyway [^3].
-Southwark was also well aware that [ _'Market stall operators may experience temporary or permanent closure or disruption to business operations, financial or other barriers to re-opening at the new development or in the wider area'_  ,](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!HvOs1eG7BYgl0hYZ8SIm5w%3d%3d!%7d%7d%7d) but this did not lead them to seek improvements in the scheme or to insist on a fully realised relocation strategy, agreed with traders, before giving planning approval.[OR 169.
-270618]
+Southwark was also well aware that [ _'Market stall operators may experience temporary or permanent closure or disruption to business operations, financial or other barriers to re-opening at the new development or in the wider area'_  ,](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!HvOs1eG7BYgl0hYZ8SIm5w%3d%3d!%7d%7d%7d) but this did not lead them to seek improvements in the scheme or to insist on a fully realised relocation strategy, agreed with traders, before giving planning approval [^4].

 ## Gone - but not forgotten